 Contact: Joe Mullin, Northeastern States Assistant Manager

-For these reasons, CSF’s Joe Mullin, Assistant Manager, Northeastern States, submitted a letter of opposition to the House Judiciary Committee, which ultimately recommended that the measure be held for further study.
+For these reasons, CSF’s Joe Mullin, Assistant Manager, Northeastern States, submitted a letter of opposition to the Committee on Inland Fisheries and Wildlife and testified against LD 569 during its March 15 hearing.
 CSF will continue to remain engaged on the issue, and updates will be provided as they are made available.